Ryan4253/4253B-Tipping-Point-Worlds/README.md

 ## Future Plans
 Our team is made up of 4 juniors and 1 sophomore.
 However, we are not sure if we will continue competing next year.
 I will most likely just move onto mentoring younger teams and developing my code instead.
 Most of the reusable code written this year will be incorporated into [lib4253](https://github.com/Ryan4253/lib4253/tree/develop
 ), another programming library I've been developing  since around February last year.
-It includes powerful features such as pure pursuit, ramsete (and hopefully custom trajectory generation too), and I plan on finishing the code around summer / early next season and release it to the public.
+It includes powerful features such as pure pursuit, RAMSETE (and hopefully custom trajectory generation too), and I plan on finishing the code around summer / early Spin Up and releasing it to the public.

 ## Past season code if anyone is interested in seeing how we improved
 Change Up Early Season: https://github.com/Yessir120/Change-Up <br>